 - You agree to the FIRN terms and conditions (see below)

-- That you have your school’s approval to undertake the course off-campus (for insurance purposes)
+- That you have your school’s approval to undertake the course off-campus (if applicable) for insurance purposes

-- Forward your enrolment details to the Course co-ordinator who will record your grades in the course and submit the final grades to FIRN
+- Forward your enrolment details to the PhD course co-ordinator who will record your grades in the course and submit the final grades to FIRN

-- Track your enrolment in each course and provide you with a certificate when you complete the eight core courses
+- Track your enrolment in each course and provide you with a certificate when you complete each course

 Terms and conditions: